Small claims procedure

 The respondent has 15 calendar days to reply.
-Where the respondent admits the claim, he/she completes a Notice of Acceptance of Liability, and returns it to the Registrar
+Where the respondent admits the claim, they complete a Notice of Acceptance of Liability and return it to the Registrar

 The respondent has 3 options:

 The respondent has 15 calendar days to reply to the claim.
-Where there is no reply by the respondent, he/she is then held to have admitted the claim.
-The procedure is the same as if he/she had consented to judgement.
+Where there is no reply by the respondent, they are then held to have admitted the claim.
+The procedure is the same as if they had consented to judgement.
 The claimant swears an Affidavit of Debt and makes a request for Judgement and Decree.
 The Registrar will assist the claimant in this procedure.
-The Registrar will notify the respondent of the Judgement.
-The Respondent has 28 calendar days to comply with the judgement.
+The Registrar will notify the respondent of the judgement.
+The respondent has 28 calendar days to comply with the judgement.

 Once you have obtained judgement and have a decree, there is the possibility that the respondent will not comply with the order of the court.
 In this situation, you may need to enforce your judgement.
-The most usual way of enforcing a judgement is to give the Decree to the Sheriff/County Registrar for execution.
+The most usual way of enforcing a judgement is to give the decree to the Sheriff or County Registrar for execution.

-You will have to apply to the Small Claims Registrar to have the Decree sent to you.
-The Registrar will not automatically send you the Decree for execution in this way.
-After you give the Decree to the Sheriff/County Registrar, they then go to the respondent and seizes goods or money to the value of the amount set out in your Decree.
+You have to apply to the Small Claims Registrar to have the decree sent to you.
+The Registrar will not automatically send you the decree for execution in this way.
+After you give the decree to the Sheriff or County Registrar, they then go to the respondent and seize goods or money to the value of the amount set out in your decree.

-It will involve a fee, payable to the Sheriff/County Registrar.
-If the Sheriff/County Registrar successfully executes the judgement, this fee will be refunded to you.
+It will involve a fee, payable to the Sheriff or County Registrar.
+If the Sheriff or County Registrar successfully executes the judgement, this fee will be refunded to you.

 Information and assistance on enforcement procedures is available from the Small Claims Registrar.